 - Accommodation is limited here.
 To avoid rush, book in advance, if you are planning to visit during summer months.

 - For camping, carry tents, sleeping bags, basic utensils and stove etc

-If you are a trekking enthusiast or nature lover planning to visit Great Himalayan National Park this summer, then do not forget to share your experiences with us.
+If you are a trekking enthusiast or nature lover planning to visit Great Himalayan National Park this summer, let our trip specialist help you plan your Kullu trip with ease.
+And do not forget to share your experiences with us.